Kutuz4/ImplicitlyNormalizedForecasterWithClipping/README.md

 - `n_arms ` is number of arms for each bandit
 - `iterations` is number of iterations for each algorithm per one run
-- `n_runs` is number of rums for each algorithm
+- `n_runs` is number of runs for each algorithm
-- `plot_num` is number of plots that will be saved during experimment
+- `plot_num` is number of plots that will be saved during experiment
 - `output` is name of output folder for plots